 If you’re a smaller channel and you’re seeing no clicks at all, have some patience.
 Don’t feel like you need to spend time constantly switching things around to try and get those clicks.
 As your audience grows and your content improves they’ll start coming.

 If you’ve included any links to external sites (blog, merchandise or crowdfunding) keep an eye on how those are performing.
-Like I mentioned, directing your user away from youtube can work against you with the youtube algorithm, as can having viewers deciding to go and watch someone else’s videos.
-If you’re not seeing a good response from the external links then it might be worth ditching them and promoting some of your on youtube content instead to help build your audience.
+Like I mentioned, directing your user away from YouTube can work against you with the YouTube algorithm.
+As can having viewers deciding to go and watch someone else’s videos.
+If you’re not seeing a good response from the external links then it might be worth ditching them.
+Try Promoting some of your on YouTube content instead to help build your audience.

-Now that we’ve gone over the options, let’s talk about the locations because where you place the elements on your end screen can make a difference.
-This is going to depend on how you record the video for your end screens and where the users eyes are focused.
+Now that we’ve gone over the options.
+Let’s talk about the locations because where you place the elements on your end screen can make a difference.
+This is going to depend on how you record the video.
+For your YouTube end screens and where the users eyes are focused.

-Try and think like a viewer.
 When a video ends, where are their eyes going to be drawn?
 What action are they most likely to take and where are they going to look to do that?
-For most viewers when they finish watching a video they’re going to look to the right of the player at the recommended videos to find something else to watch so the right side is prime real estate.
-Chances are if a viewer looks to the right their intentions are to watch another video so it’s best to include content promotion elements on the right side.
+For most viewers when they finish watching a video they’re going to look to the right of the player.
+At the recommended videos to find something else to watch so the right side is prime real estate.
+Chances are if a viewer looks to the right their intentions are to watch another video.
+So it’s best to include content promotion elements on the right side.

 - Increasing Viewer Retention on an Uploaded Youtube Video

 - Why People Aren’t Watching Your Youtube Videos

 - How To Get Youtube Video Ideas When You’re In A Slump